Book Club Kit for A Hundred Summers by Beatriz Williams includes book club discussion questions and party menu.

 Lily Dane has returned to Seaview, Rhode Island, where her family has summered for generations.
 It’s an escape not only from New York’s social scene but from a heartbreak that still haunts her.
 Here, among the seaside community that has embraced her since childhood, she finds comfort in the familiar rituals of summer.

 But this summer is different.
 Budgie and Nick Greenwald—Lily’s former best friend and former fiancé—have arrived, too, and Seaview’s elite are abuzz.
 Under Budgie’s glamorous influence, Lily is seduced into a complicated web of renewed friendship and dangerous longing.

 As a cataclysmic hurricane churns north through the Atlantic, and uneasy secrets slowly reveal themselves, Lily and Nick must confront an emotional storm that will change their worlds forever…"

-A Hundred Summers discussion questions:
+A Hundred Summers Book Club Questions

 What did you think of this month's pick?
 Was this on your to-read list or was it a new to you title?

 How did Lily develop as a character throughout the story?
 Did you like her?